Nitin Sahrawat: Acting

+Entrepreneurship and Intellectual Property

+Sahrawat is the founder of BestIndian Luxuries, a company that develops and markets natural cosmetics and alcohol-free perfumes.
+He has created several brands under this umbrella, including Moviestar, ElixirOfYouth, GlowPotion, Luxury Of India, and QuiteLit.
+The company's philosophy is centered on merging traditional Indian Ayurvedic knowledge with modern dermal science.
+As a specialist in intellectual property, Sahrawat has personally filed and secured over 35 trademarks for his brands.

+The company operates on a Social enterprise model, with a pledge to utilize 25% of all revenue for social and ecological causes, including animal welfare, environmental restoration, and youth employment initiatives.

 Personal life

 Nitin Sahrawat was married to Indian television actress Vaishnavi Dhanraj.
 The two first met on the set of Nitin's show Kitani Mohabbat Hai Season 2.
 After a courtship of two years Nitin and Vaishnavi got married in Shantikunj, Haridwar according to Vedic Rituals on 23 December 2012.
 The reception in Mumbai was attended by their co actors including Meghna Malik, Kritika Kamra, Karan Kundra, Simran Kaur, Sadiya Siddiqui, Dayanand Shetty, Khalid Siddiqui and Hrishikesh Pandey.
 The two stayed in Mumbai with their Labrador Retriever named Thor.

 In March 2014 Nitin and Vaishnavi were the guests for the launch episode of NDTV's The Getaway in which the two were given a Hyundai Elantra which they then drove down to Kamshet.
 The theme of the episode being adventure ,the couple then paraglided off the challenging Shelar's site.
 This episode was shot at their Lokhandwala Complex home and also featured their pet.

 Sahrawat and Dhanraj filed for legal separation in July 2015 and were divorced in January 2016, opting for a mutual and amicable divorce in Bandra family court.
 Incompatibility and emotional disconnect was cited as the reason for the end of the marriage.
 In December 2016, a celebrity gossip website alleged that even though the divorce was mutual, the reason for the end of the marriage was domestic violence.
 This version quickly went viral with mainstream news portals and publications quoting the gossip website article.
 None of these news articles included any quote from Sahrawat, a fact that he lamented in a social media post.
 This Facebook post was later published by some media outlets as a form of an apology for the unverified publications based on tabloid journalism.

+Sahrawat has stated that his decision to become a lawyer was partly driven by the desire to be capable of fighting his own battles after facing damaging allegations following his divorce.
+He resides in Dehradun where his home serves as a sanctuary for his rescue dogs.